 Clicking the action to View Basket will open the basket in a new screen that allows more title-by-title control over the records in the basket.

-Most actions described above can also be taken on titles on this screen with the Actions for these items drop-down menu.
+Most actions described above can also be taken on titles on this screen, as well.
 This menu offers additional flexibility, as users can select some or all of the individual titles in the basket to place holds, print or email details, or remove from the basket.

 Sending Yourself a Text Message from the Online Catalog